-If any critical updates are made to RHN Satellite, they will be released in the form of an Erratum for the RHN Satellite.
+If any critical updates are made to RHN Satellite Server, they will be released in the form of an Erratum for the RHN Satellite Server.

-on versions of Red Hat Enterprise Linux earlier than version 5) on the RHN Satellite or use the website at https://rhn.redhat.com
+on the RHN Satellite Server or use the website at https://rhn.redhat.com

 to apply the updates.

 Apache RPMs do not restart the httpd service upon installation.
 Therefore, after conducting a full update of an RHN Satellite Server (such as with the command

 up2date -uf), Apache may fail.
 To avoid this, make sure you restart the httpd service after upgrading it.

 For RHN Satellite Server systems that may not be connected to the Internet, the packages themselves may be retrieved using a customer account at https://rhn.redhat.com